Professor Sarah Robinson

 - Professor (Management)

-I started working at the Adam Smith Business School in January 2016.
-Previously, I worked as a Senior Lecturer at the University of Leicester, the Open University, Lancaster University and in international development in China and Ukraine.
+Sarah started working at the Adam Smith Business School in January 2016.
+Previously, she worked as a Senior Lecturer at the University of Leicester, the Open University, Lancaster University and in international development in China and Ukraine.

-My interests relate to learning in its many forms, both personal and organisational.
-I am particularly interested in developing visual, digital and hermeneutic research methodologies for organisational research and in applications of Pierre Bourdieu’s work to organisation studies.
+Her interests relate to learning in its many forms, both personal and organisational.
+She is particularly interested in developing visual, digital and hermeneutic research methodologies for organisational research and in applications of Pierre Bourdieu’s work to organisation studies.